These are the best Arabic tutors on italki, the ones we used to learn to speak Egyptian Arabic. Get them before their

 With Amr I learned a lot of everyday colloquial expressions, that he could not only teach, but explain quite well.

-I liked talking to Eman because she’s a worldly, very intelligent and knowledgable person who’s also an observant Muslim and a woman.
+I liked talking to Eman because she’s a worldly, very intelligent and knowledgeable person who’s also an observant Muslim and a woman.
 I learned to appreciate a different perspective on things.

 Apart from that, Eman’s knowledge of Arabic is vast.
 She was confident in how things are said in Modern Standard Arabic and in Egyptian Arabic as well.
 On top of that, her English was truly excellent.